 Fylde Sand Dunes Project

-Over the past 150 years, over 80% of the sand dunes in Lancashire have been lost
+Over the past 150 years, more than 80% of the sand dunes in Lancashire have been lost

 The Fylde Sand Dunes Project is a partnership between The Wildlife Trust for Lancashire, Manchester and North Merseyside, Fylde Council and Blackpool Council, currently exclusively funded by The Environment Agency until 2022.
 This project works hard to encourage visitors to the dunes in a way which does not further threaten their existence, whilst letting people know all about the amazing wildlife that lives in this special place.

-We are also working to improve the dunes as a sea defence feature, through increasing their width by encouraging natural dune growth on the foreshore.
+We are also working to improve the dunes as a sea defence feature; increasing their width by encouraging natural dune growth on the foreshore.
 The dunes act as a natural barrier to the sea at high tide, and release sand during storm conditions to reduce wave action.

 With the help of volunteers and the local community, the Dunes Project aims to make the dunes a better place for both wildlife and people.

-The range of conditions in a sand dune habitat supports a surprisingly rich variety of plants and wildlife that are well adapted to their environment.
+The range of conditions in a sand dune habitat support a surprisingly rich variety of plants and animals that are well-adapted to their environment.

-There are over 280 vascular plant species recorded on the Fylde sand dunes, including several internationally rare plants which are endemic to sand dunes in the UK, including the interestingly named Isle of Man cabbage.
+There are more than 280 vascular plant species recorded on the Fylde sand dunes, including several internationally rare plants which are endemic to sand dunes in the UK, including the interestingly named Isle of Man cabbage.

-Insects are numerous and varied in the dunes, with over 150 species of butterflies and moths recorded.
+Insects are numerous and varied in the dunes, with more than 150 species of butterflies and moths recorded.
 The Fylde dunes are also home to breeding birds including stonechats, skylarks and reed buntings.

-The project carries out regular practical conservation methods on the dunes which includes:
+The project carries out regular practical conservation activity on the dunes which includes:

 We want to encourage both visitors and residents to feel a sense of ownership of their local coastline.
 The project offers an outreach programme delivering public engagement and education in the form of:

-For more information on our outreach programme please get in touch via email.
+For more information about our outreach programme please get in touch via email.

 Each new year, we use old Christmas trees to provide a defence against sand and sea for residents of Lytham and St Anne’s.
 The Christmas trees play a vital role as the branches and pines from the trees stick out of the beach and trap sand particles as they drift ashore, helping sand to accumulate and eventually build new dunes.

 The trees are donated to drop off points along the Fylde coast and are then used to create sand dunes on the foreshore of the local beaches.
-The annual Christmas tree planting event occurs every year, and is usually a 3 day event taking place at the beginning of February.
+The annual Christmas tree planting event occurs every year, and is usually a three-day event taking place at the beginning of February.

-Watch this video below about our tree planting event in 2017, published by That's Lancashire.
+Watch the video below about our tree planting event in 2017, published by That's Lancashire.

 We hold regular volunteer work parties tackling everything from scrub removal to litter picks - there's something for everyone to get involved with!

-We also run occassional guided walks around the Fylde Sand Dunes.
-FREE upcoming walks at Lytham St Anne's Local Nature Reserve are being held on:
+We also run a series of guided walks around the Fylde Sand Dunes.
+Free upcoming walks at Lytham St Anne's Local Nature Reserve are being held on:

-For information on volunteering with this project, just contact:
+For information about volunteering with this project, please contact:

 T: 01772 318 374